plusio/frontend/README.md

 - filter (String) - A key within the objects in the collection to search by
 - value (String) - the value to search with, this must match the filter's value exactly

-`plus.collection.get('foo', { limit : 50, offset : 150 });` will return up to 50 results skipping the first 150 objects in the collection, you the any the options in conjunction, where only the `filter` and `value` options to required to be together.
+`plus.collection.get('foo', { limit : 50, offset : 150 });` will return up to 50 results skipping the first 150 objects in the collection, you can use any of the options together, where only the `filter` and `value` options to required to be together.

 if the `limit` and `offset` options are not specified the api defaults to a limit of `20` and an offset of `0`.

 ####Adding Data
 `plus.collection.add(collection_name, data);`

 This function adds a record to the plus.io collection specified.
-The time of function call will be added to the data automatically and sent to the collection to represent the created time.
+The time of the function call will be added to the data automatically and sent to the collection to represent the created time.

 `plus.collection.add('foo', { name : 'barbaz' })`